-- The period variation is unfavourable to period budget by \$53,658. - The variation predominantly relates to lower than expected attendances with the Recreational Swimming service area. - The estimated impact on the year end position is nil as this is a budget timing variance.
+- The period variation is unfavourable to period budget by \$557,355. - The variation predominantly relates to lower-than-expected attendances during the winter season in the Recreational Swimming service area and Swim School payments to be finalised. - The estimated impact on the year end position is nil as this is a budget timing variance.

-- The period variation is favourable to period budget by \$48,043. - The variation predominantly relates worker compensation payments. - The estimated impact on the year end position is nil as this is a budget timing variance.
+- The period variation is favourable to period budget by \$1,372,238. - The variation predominantly relates to Tamala Park Revenue, interest earned due to early withdrawal to get higher interest for future and more than expected received for Financial Assistance Grants and Federal Local Grants. - The estimated impact on the year end position is nil as this is a budget timing variance.

-Financial Services
+• Financial Services

-- The period variation is unfavourable to period budget by \$29,305. - The variation predominantly relates to employee's cost. - The estimated impact on the year end position is nil as this is a budget timing variance.
+- The period variation is favourable to period budget by \$111,903. - The variation predominantly relates to employee's cost. - The estimated impact on the year end position is nil as this is a budget timing variance.